ApolloCareIO/General-Documentation/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: []
 ---

-> Forward‑Looking Statement: This document contains forward‑looking statements subject to significant risks and uncertainties.
-Nothing herein is investment, legal, or medical advice.
-Features, timelines, and parameters are examples and remain subject to DAO approval and market/regulatory conditions.

 **Describe the bug**

 A clear and concise description of what the bug is.
 Include links or file paths if applicable.